Vehicle registration plates of France: Regional codes

 As it is nationwide, the SIV system does not use geographical codes as did the previous system.
-At first, it was not planned to display the départments' codes on the new plates.
+At first, it was not planned to display the departments' codes on the new plates.
 Because of that, the new format encountered strong opposition.
 Parliamentarians from both the majority and opposition lobbied at the National Assembly to keep what they saw as a part of national identity.
 In 2008, several months before the SIV system was implemented, the Minister of the Interior acknowledged the attachment French people had to their départements and decided to add a blue band on the right to display geographical codes.

 As it is not used for administrative purposes, car owners can choose the code of the département they want, no matter where they reside.
 The code must be displayed together with the symbol of the corresponding region.
 It is forbidden to display the symbol of a region the chosen département does not belong to.
 The département code may be changed at any time without any change in the registration documents.

 The département codes are also used for other purposes, such as statistics and postcodes.
 They contain two numbers, such as 05 for Hautes-Alpes or 67 for Bas-Rhin.
 Some exceptions exist however.
 The two départements of Corsica, Corse-du-Sud and Haute-Corse, use 2A and 2B because they were only created in 1976 when the Corse département (20) was split in two.
 The overseas départements have three-digit codes, starting with 97, which was originally the single code for them all.
 For instance, the code for Guadeloupe is 971 and the one for Martinique is 972.

 Shortly before the introduction of the system, French regions were asked which symbol they wanted to represent them on car plates.
 The vast majority chose their logos, except Alsace which opted for its coat of arms and Brittany and Corsica which chose their flags.